AdobeDocs/experience-manager-core-components.en/help/components/image.md

 >[!TIP]
 >
 >By default, the Image Component is powered by the Adaptive Image Servlet.
-Please see the document [Adaptive Image Servlet](#adaptive-image-servlet) for details on how it works.
+See [Adaptive Image Servlet](/help/developing/adaptive-image-servlet.md) for details on how it works.

 ## Dynamic Media Support {#dynamic-media}